top of page

 Football should be a place where women and girls feel safe, respected and supported.

-Whether you're a player, coach, referee, volunteer, staff member, committee member or supporter — you deserve to feel safe.
+Whether you're a player, coach, referee, volunteer or staff member — you deserve to feel safe.

 But we also know that football environments can sometimes include workplace-like situations: paid roles, casual jobs, internships, volunteer positions, club leadership structures, and power dynamics that can make it hard to speak up.